swisspost/design-system/README.md

 ![Swiss Post Logo](https://www.post.ch/-/media/portal-opp/global/logos/logo---die-post.svg?vs=2&sc_lang=en)

-# Common Web Frontend
+# Swiss Post Design System

 The Swiss Post Design Pattern Library for a unified and accessible user experience accross the web platform.

-🚧 The **Common Web Frontend v5** is in alpha.
+🚧 The **Swiss Post Design System v5** is in alpha.
 Have a look at the [v5 milestone](https://github.com/swisspost/design-system/milestone/1) to see the progress.

 ## Packages